Table of Contents

 A ticket system, as implemented in Akeeba Ticket system, means that you have customers creating tickets in different categories.
 Each category typically represents a particular skill set, area of expertise or product your company or organisation offers support for.
 You have teams of support people for each of these categories.
 Any one of them can answer any ticket in the category.
 On most tickets only one person will handle each ticket and if they have to escalate they will assign it to someone more apt to the task, implemented by assigning the ticket to the other person.

 If a ticket would only be visible to support staff if someone else (let's call them an "admin") assigned it to them then the support staff would not answer any tickets unless that "admin" went first and dispatched tickets.
 That's quite the opposite concept to a ticket system.
 If you need something like that stop looking for a support ticket system and start looking for CRM software.
-What we described in this paragraph is one of the main tenets of a Customer Relationship Management (CRM) solution.

 You cannot have different administrative / concierge staff and support staff.
 If someone can assign tickets to someone else they can also themselves be assigned tickets and reply to them.
 Conversely, if someone can be assigned and reply to tickets they can also assign tickets to someone else.